-Like other agave species, century plants do best with full sun.
-Plant in a location that receives at least 6 hours of sunlight each day.
+Like other agave species, century plants do best with full sun, so plant them in a location that receives at least six to eight hours of sunlight each day.
 However, it is possible to grow these plants in light shade if your site doesn’t meet the requirements for full sun.

 These plants do best in dry, sandy soil.
-They can tolerate a range of other soil types, including clay soil, but well-draining soil is a must.
-Century plants in overly moist soil may develop root rot.
+They can tolerate a range of other soil types, including clay soil, but well-draining soil is an absolute requirement.
+Century plants in overly moist soil can develop root rot.

 Temperature and Humidity